vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `ct mounts del` *ctid* *mountpoint*
   Remove *mountpoint* from container *ctid*.

+`ct recover kill` *ctid* [*signal*]
+  Search and kill all processes of container *ctid*.
+Useful when even LXC is stuck. *signal* defaults to `SIGKILL`.
+After a container is killed in this way, it can be necessary to recover its state using `ct recover state` and cleanup its state using `ct recover cleanup`.

 `ct recover state` *ctid*
   Force `osctld` to check status of container *ctid*.